Howdy folks and welcome again to my World of Sport Wrestling Review for Episode 6. Without further ado, let’s jump straight into the action!

 A distraction from CJ allows Samuels to hit a powerful scoop slam for a two count.
 Quick tags keep Justin grounded which is obviously their game plan as Sysum is known for his aerial prowess.

-He’s rolled back in for another two counts.
-Annoyed, CJ tags in Sha, who then proceeds to use his power game, but eventually Justin begins to “hulk” up and gets his opportunity.
-He ducks two running clotheslines and hits a flying lariat of his own onto CJ.
+He then proceeds to use his power game, but eventually Justin begins to “hulk” up and gets his opportunity.
+Justin ducks two running clotheslines and hits a flying lariat of his own onto CJ.
 He takes care of Sha and with both his opponents in opposite corners, he uses running elbow strikes onto them to wear them down.

 Sysum leaves the ring and stands toe to toe with the champ, but decides against it and runs back to the ring to leaping spear Samuels through the ropes!
 With CJ still down and Sha flat on his back, Justin hits a 450 splash onto Sha for the win and another shot at the WoS Wrestling Championship!
 The crowd is going ballistic!